saprykins/API_reading_pdf/readme.md

   ```

 Activate the virtual environment you have just created:
+In Ubuntu:
 ```
 $ source <my_env_name>/bin/activate
 ```
-* In case you created virtual environment "venv" you activate it as:
+* In case you created virtual environment "venv" you activate it as follows:
   ```
   $ source ./venv/bin/activate
   ```